Jeanne Pruett: 1973–1975: "Satin Sheets" and breakthrough at MCA Records

 In 1975, MCA released Pruett's fourth studio recording, Honey on His Hands.
-Although the album peaked in a lower charting Billboard position, it included four singles that became top 40 country hits.
-This included the singles "A Poor Man's Woman" and "Welcome to the Sunshine (Sweet Baby Jane)".
+Although the album peaked in a lower charting US country chart positions, it included four singles that made its top 40.
+This included the songs "A Poor Man's Woman" and "Welcome to the Sunshine (Sweet Baby Jane)".
 Despite a lower chart performance, the album's material received positive reception.
 Wolff praised the songs, calling them "deep country cuts".
 Billboard also praised the album, highlighting the title track as a standout.

 1976–1983: Career decline and comeback

 Pruett continued recording for MCA Records.
-The label released a series of singles by Pruett during the mid 1970s that failed to become major hits.
-Songs such as "My Baby's Gone", "I've Taken" and "She's Still All Over You" reached positions outside the top 40 of the Billboard country singles chart.
-In 1977, the single "I'm Living a Lie" reached number 30 on the country chart, becoming her highest-climbing single of the past several years.
+The label released a series of singles by Pruett during the mid 1970s that failed to find success.
+Songs such as "My Baby's Gone", "I've Taken" and "She's Still All Over You" reached positions outside the country top 40.
+In 1977, the single "I'm Living a Lie" reached the US country top 30, becoming her highest-climbing single of the past several years.
 The same year, Pruett left MCA and signed with Mercury Records as part of the label's Nashville artist expansion.
 According to a Billboard article, Mercury developed a marketing plan to help promote its newer artists.
 The label also intended to release four LP's by their artists as part of the plan.
-However, the intended plans did not occur for Pruett.
-The label's only single release by Pruett was "I'm a Woman" (1978), which only climbed to number 94 on the country chart.
+However, the intended plans did not occur and the label's only single release by Pruett was "I'm a Woman" (1978), which only climbed to number 94 on the country chart.

 In 1979, Pruett signed a contract with the independent label, IBC Records.
 Her first IBC release was "Please Sing Satin Sheets for Me" (a song based on her 1973 signature tune).
 Kevin John Coyne of Country Universe commented that the tune "didn’t sound like the record of an artist serious about a comeback."
-The releases that followed that were more successful.
-Between 1979 and 1980, Pruett had a major comeback after three of her singles reached the top ten of the Billboard country songs chart.
-The first was the self-penned "Back to Back", which reached number six.
-The following single release, "Temporarily Yours", became her highest peaking IBC hit when it reached number five.
+It was followed by three songs that brought forth a comeback in her career.
+The first was the self-penned "Back to Back", which reached number six on the US country chart.
+The following release, "Temporarily Yours", became her highest peaking IBC hit, climbing to number five.
 "It's Too Late" would reach number nine on the country chart before the end of 1980.
 Billboard took notice of Pruett's return in an October issue of their magazine, calling it an "artist resurgence".
 "It all added up to remarkable comeback by this personable start of IBC Records and the 'Grand Ole Opry'," writers commented.
 With new success, IBC issued her fifth studio effort, Encore!.
 The album was her first since 1975 to reach the country albums chart where it peaked at number 18.